artrivas/selfie/README.md

 ## Installing Selfie

-Selfie runs natively on Linux, macOS, and Windows machines and possibly other systems that have a terminal and a C compiler installed.
-However, even without a C compiler installed on your machine, or if you only have access to a web browser you can run selfie.
-There are at least three ways to install and run selfie:
+Selfie runs in the cloud and natively on Linux, macOS, and Windows machines and possibly other systems that have a terminal and a C compiler installed.
+However, even if there is no C compiler installed on your machine or you only have access to a web browser you can still run selfie.

-1. Natively on your machine (recommended): download and unzip [selfie](https://github.com/cksystemsteaching/selfie/archive/main.zip).
-Then, open a terminal to run selfie, see further below.
-For this to work, you need to have a C compiler installed on your machine.
-We recommend using [clang](https://clang.llvm.org) or [gcc](https://gcc.gnu.org) (with [cygwin](https://www.cygwin.com) on Windows).

-2. In docker on your machine (advanced): download and install [docker](https://docker.com).
-Then, open a terminal and type `docker run -it cksystemsteaching/selfie`.
-The advantage of using docker is that you can run selfie out of the box on your machine without installing any tools such as a C compiler.
-All necessary and even optional tools are pre-installed in the [selfie docker image](https://hub.docker.com/r/cksystemsteaching/selfie).
-However, you need to know how to use docker.
+There are at least three ways to install and run selfie, from real simple to a bit more difficult:

-1. In the cloud (easy but requires Internet connectivity): if you only have access to a web browser, just click [here](https://replit.com/new/github/cksystemsteaching/selfie).
+1. In the cloud: if you only have access to a web browser, just click [here](https://replit.com/new/github/cksystemsteaching/selfie).
 Alternatively, create a [github](https://github.com) account, unless you already have one, and fork [selfie](https://github.com/cksystemsteaching/selfie) into your github account.
 Then, create a [cloud9](https://c9.io) student account, connect it to your github account, verify your email address and set a password (important!), and finally clone your fork of selfie into a new cloud9 workspace.

+2. In docker on your machine: if you have access to a Linux, macOS, or Windows machine download and install [docker](https://docker.com).
+Then, open a terminal window and type `docker run -it cksystemsteaching/selfie`.
+Besides simplicity, the key advantage of using docker is that you can run selfie out of the box on your machine but also on QEMU as well as on spike.
+Both emulators and the SMT solver boolector are pre-installed in the [selfie docker image](https://hub.docker.com/r/cksystemsteaching/selfie).

+3. Natively on your machine: instead of using docker, you may also just download and unzip [selfie](https://github.com/cksystemsteaching/selfie/archive/main.zip), and then open a terminal window to run selfie natively on your machine.
+However, for this to work you need to have a C compiler installed on your machine.
+We recommend using [clang](https://clang.llvm.org) or [gcc](https://gcc.gnu.org) (with [cygwin](https://www.cygwin.com) on Windows).

 At this point we assume that you have a system that supports running selfie.
 Below we use the `make` command assuming it is installed on your system which is usually the case.
 However, we also show the command invoked by `make` so that you can always invoke that command manually if your system does not have `make` installed.